coreyRalli/eb-campaign-tracker/README.md

 # Earthborne Rangers Digital Campaign Tracker

-A campaign tracker for [Earthborne Rangers](https://earthbornegames.com/).
-You can find it in action [here](https://coreyRalli.github.io/eb-campaign-tracker/).
+A campaign tracker for [Earthborne Rangers](https://earthbornegames.com/the-game/).
+You can see it in action [here](https://coreyRalli.github.io/eb-campaign-tracker/).

 Supports Lure Of The Valley (including Spire In Bloom & extended campaign days) and Legacy Of The Ancestors.
 Uses LocalStorage to store data, though there is the option to save a campaign file to import across different devices.